odpi/egeria-docs/site/docs/guides/developer/resource-connectors/overview.md

 ![Digital Resource Connector](digital-resource-connector.svg)

-To write an open connector you need to complete four steps:
+To write a resource connector you need to complete four steps:

 1. Identify the properties for the [connection](/concepts/connection).
 2. Write the [connector provider](/concepts/connector-provider).